 Drivers 2001-2012

-Drivers t CO2e % of total
+Drivers t CO 2 e % of total

-Forestry infrastructure 4,055,572 4%
+Forestry infrastructure 12,631,213 9%

-Agriculture 8,227,452 7%
+Agriculture 7,727,589 6%

-Mining (medium and large scale) 49,461,667 44%
+Mining (medium and large scale) 66,803,751 48%

-Mining infrastructure 5,911,307 5%
+Mining infrastructure 6,608,576 5%

-Infrastructure 1,813,965 2%
+Infrastructure 3,078,549 2%

+Fire-Biomass burning 276,929 0%

-Timber harvesting 42,932,724 38%
+Timber harvesting 42,886,201 31%

-Total 112,402,687 100%
+Total 140,012,808 100%

-Annualized 9,366,891
+Annualized 11,667,734

-It is clear that mining, and associated roads, is the largest emission source during the period 2001 to 2012, accounting for 49% of the total emissions, followed by timber harvesting activities (if infrastructure created to allow for forestry operations, such as roads and decks are taken into account), accounting for another 42% of the total.
-Thus, mining and timber harvesting together account for 91% of the total emissions.
-Conversion to agriculture and other infrastructure account for about 9% of the total.
+It is clear that mining, and associated roads, is the largest emission source during the period 2001 to 2012, accounting for 53% of the total emissions, followed by timber harvesting activities (if infrastructure created to allow for forestry operations, such as roads and decks are taken into account), accounting for another 40% of the total.
+Thus, mining and timber harvesting together account for 93% of the total emissions.
+Conversion to agriculture and other infrastructure account for about 8% of the total.
+Emissions from fire are insignificant, and indicate that emissions from degradation due to fire will be even less so as less biomass will be burned.

 It should be noted that the total impact of timber harvesting is spread over a large area of utilization, that is, on an annual period approximately 2 million hectare.
-This results in a very low impact per hectare as compared to other Drivers, such as mining, which impacts more significantly on a given hectare that is used.
-The impact per hectare is therefore significantly lower in forest harvest areas than in mining areas.
+This results in a very low impact per hectare as compared to other Drivers, such as mining, which impacts more significantly on a given hectare that is utilized.